1. These terms

 9.6 When your refund will be made.
 We will make any refunds due to you as soon as possible.
 If you are a consumer exercising your right to change your mind then:

-(a) If the products are goods your refund will be made within 14 days from the day on which we receive the product back from you or, if earlier, the day on which you provide us with evidence that you have sent the product back to us.
+(a) If the products are goods your refund will be made within 14 days from the day on which we receive the product back from you and it has been checked and accepted as being fit for resale.
 For information about how to return a product to us, see clause 9.2.

 (b) In all other cases, your refund will be made within 14 days of your telling us you have changed your mind.